AliRezaJoodi/AVR_Exercises/Sensor_Gyroscope&Accelerometer_CMPS10/README.md

-## Gyroscope and Accelerometer using CMPS10
+## Gyroscope and Accelerometer With CMPS10

 MCU:        ATmega8
 Frequency:  8.000000 MHz